radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

 2. Click the Select button to choose a schema.
 Select the database schema file from the Database Schemas tab and click OK.
 Click OK again.

-3. On the left side, select the top and click the New Content button on the right.
+3. On the left side, select the top and click New Content on the right.

 4. Expand below the root node and select the primary object (the People table in this example) and click OK.